Cook's Corner: 4 killed, 6 hospitalized in shooting at historic biker bar in Trabuco Canyon

 Sources told KCAL News that the incident started as a domestic dispute between a retired law enforcement officer and his wife.

 The altercation escalated and at least nine people were shot.
-According to witnesses, the gunfire started in the picnic area.
-Initially, victims heard about five or six shots before a brief pause.
+Witnesses said they initially heard about five or six shots before a brief pause.
 Shortly after, the shooting continued with an increased volley of fire.

 According to the OCSD, authorities first received reports of a shooting at Cook's Corner at 7:04 p.m. and arrived at the bar two minutes later.
 According to Undersheriff Jeff Hallock, the dispatch could hear gunfire through the responding deputies' radios.